-- Report for the Flashlight Times by choosing a painting and answering a set of questions about it.
+- Report for The Hyde Park Times by choosing a painting and answering a set of questions about it.

 - Decode a secret message in Pattern Puzzles with help from clues.

-- Watch (and listen to!)
-Blue’s Photo Album that shares images from her office
+- Watch (and listen to Blue Balliett narrate!)
+Blue's Photo Album that shares images from her office.

-- Read About Chasing Vermeer that shares where the author found her inspiration for the book
+- Read about Chasing Vermeer in an Author's Note that shares where the author found her inspiration for the book.

 - Read a Q&A with the author about why she likes writing and how she does it.